Godderd History, Family Crest & Coats of Arms

 Another 27 words (2 lines of text) are included under the topic Early Godderd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Godderd family to the New World and Oceana
+Migration of the Godderd family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Godderd or a variant listed above: John Goddard landed in Dover, Massachusetts in 1632 and William Goddard purchased land in Watertown in the same state in 1635.
 By the mid-1800's the Goddard name was found in Pennsylvania, New Hampshire, and as far west as San Francisco..